ssvassiliev/Summer_School_OpenMP/_episodes/06-tasks.md

 {:.language-c}

 This example illustrates Read after Write (RaW) dependency: the first task writes x which is then read by the second task.

-Since either task can read or write a variable, there are four types of dependencies.

-1. `RaW (Read after Write)`.
-The second task reads an item that the previous task writes.
-The second task has to be executed after the first:

-2. `WaR (Write after Read)`.
-The first task reads and item, and the second task overwrites it.
-The second task has to be executed second to prevent overwriting the initial value:

-3. `WaW (Write after Write)`.
-Both tasks set the same variable.
-Since the variable can be used by an intermediate task, the two writes have to be executed in this order.

-4. `RaR (Read after Read)`.
-Both tasks read a variable.
-Since neither tasks has an `out' declaration, they can run in either order.

 The depend clause enforces additional constraints on the scheduling of tasks or loop iterations.
 These constraints establish dependences only between sibling tasks or between loop iterations.
 The task dependence is fulfilled when the predecessor task has completed.